alicemirror/Nanodrone-II_PSoC6/README.md

 - [PSoC 6 Wi-Fi BT Prototyping Kit](https://www.cypress.com/CY8CPROTO-062-4343W) (`CY8CPROTO-062-4343W`) - Default value of `TARGET`
 - [PSoC 62S2 Wi-Fi BT Pioneer Kit](https://www.cypress.com/CY8CKIT-062S2-43012) (`CY8CKIT-062S2-43012`)

-**Note:** This example requires PSoC 6 device with at least 2 MB flash and 1 MB SRAM and therefore does not support other PSoC 6 MCU kits.
+**Note:** This project requires PSoC 6 device with at least 2 MB flash and 1 MB SRAM and therefore does not support other PSoC 6 MCU kits.

 ## Hardware Setup

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.
+Connect a UART signal to 10.0, 9600 / 8 / 1 / N

 ## Software Setup